actility/nucleo-stm32l476-fuota/README.md

 HW_VERSION= 01.BA.35.01
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-# Using firmware with RMC server
+# Using firmware with FUOTA server

 In order test firmware update you first will need to configure full firmware
 update campaign.
 Please, refer to “Actility ThingPark FUOTA User Guide” Section